Lars Vegard: Honors and awards

 He was a member of the Norwegian Academy of Science and Letters from 1914, vice president of the International Union of Physics from 1932 to 1940, and a Commander of the Royal Norwegian Order of St. Olav.

 Political career

-Vegard also had a political career, representing the Liberal Party in Aker municipal council from 1938 to 1945.
+Vegard also had a political career, representing the Liberal Party in the municipal council of Aker Municipality from 1938 to 1945.
 He was married to consul's daughter Inger Hervora Petersen (1886–1961) from November 1915.
 He died in December 1963 in Oslo.